Prevention

 The following information is provided for physicians.
 A trial removal of the prokinetic after at least 3 months is suggested, but continued long-term use may be needed.
 Prokinetics studied for SIBO include:

 Low-dose Erythromycin- 50 mg at bedtime (Pimentel et al).
-Compounding necessary for this low dose.
+Compounding necessary for this low dose, or quarter a 250mg pill to get 62.5 mg.

 Tegaserod (Zelnorm)- 2-6 mg at bedtime (Pimentel et al)